orhan89/orhan89.github.io/content/posts/maximizing-value-as-infra-engineer.md

 - Maintenance
 - Project

 Of these three types, only one actually are generating values.
-Unfortunately, most of our time are likely spent on the other two types that aren't.
-Hence, the question of how to maximizing your values as engineer are simply all about refocusing your work from something that aren't generating value to something that are generating values.
-In the subsequent section, i will talk about approach that I have taken to achieve that goal.
+Unfortunately, most of our time are likely to be spent on the other two types that aren't.
+Hence, the question of how to maximizing your values as engineer are simply all about refocusing your work from something that aren't generating value to something that are.
+In the subsequent section, i will talk about some approaches that I have taken to achieve that goal.

 # Incident Handling